Robinowitz420/Petplates-/PROJECT_SUMMARY.md

-# PetPlates Project Summary
+# ThePetPantry Project Summary

 ## What Has Been Built

-A complete, production-ready website for PetPlates - a personalized pet meal prep platform covering all major pet categories: Dogs, Cats, Birds, Reptiles, and Pocket Pets.
+A complete, production-ready website for ThePetPantry - a personalized pet meal prep platform covering all major pet categories: Dogs, Cats, Birds, Reptiles, and Pocket Pets.

 ## Technology Stack